5 Digital Footprint Facts That Could Impact Your Personal and Professional Life

 Protecting Your Online Reputation

 Having a positive online reputation is crucial for individuals and businesses.
-A negative digital footprint can harm one’s reputation and career opportunities.
+A negative digital footprint can harm one’s reputation and career opportunities, and 63% of adults accept online privacy risks for convenience.
 Here are some tips for protecting your online reputation:

-• Monitor your online presence regularly by searching for your name and social media credentials
+• Monitor your online presence regularly by searching for your name and social media credentials, and request removal of outdated or harmful content from other websites when possible

 • Adjust your privacy settings on social media platforms and websites to control who can see your information